Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:ValidationDataMisinterpretation: Concept representing validation data being misinterpretation
+ai:ValidationDataMisinterpretation: Concept representing validation data being misinterpreted

 go to full definition

-ai:ValidationDataNoise: Concept representing validation data being noise
+ai:ValidationDataNoise: Concept representing validation data being noisy

 go to full definition